rylewww/Modeling-The-NBA-Leap/README.md

 Author: Ryan Lewis

 ## Overview
-This project applies machine learning classification to predict whether NBA players will make 'All NBA' teams in seasons 4 - 6, based upon thier first 3 season statistics.
+This project applies machine learning classification to predict whether NBA players will make 'All NBA' teams in seasons 4 - 6, based upon thier first 3 seasons in the league.
 The structure of our model will be based upon inference, as the goal is to educate front offices on what player statistics correlate the most with future NBA stars.
 The model will focus on the 'precision' metric as we are aiming to minimize our false positives (predicting an NBA star when the player is not.)

 ## Business Problem
 Each year 60 NBA players are drafted into the league and many others are signed as non-drafted free agents.
 Dependent on what round players are drafted in, rookie contracts can stretch from 2 to 4 years, with team options in the 3rd and 4th year.
 Its imperative for NBA front offices to be able identify if their recently drafted players will make the leap from productive NBA player to All NBA star.